 Vocational scholarship applications are accepted year-round.

-To apply for a NEW Vocational Scholarship, please review the scholarship eligibility requirements below, and then fill out the online application linked here.
-If you have an EXISTING application and need to log back in or submit an enrollment verification, click here.
+To apply for a new Vocational Scholarship, please review the scholarship eligibility requirements below and then fill out the online application.
+If you have an existing application, you can log back in or submit an enrollment verification.